-Moving to End Sexual Assault (MESA) is a program of Mental Health Partners serving the Colorado counties of Boulder and Broomfield.
+Moving to End Sexual Assault (MESA) is a program of Mental Health Partners, a nonprofit behavioral health organization serving Boulder and Broomfield counties since 1962.

 MESA’s mission is to end the suffering in our community caused by sexual assault.
 We believe every person has the right to live free of sexual assault.
-Through our client services we are here to help sexual assault survivors and their loved ones today.
-Through our prevention education programs we are working toward changing tomorrow to ensure a world free of sexual violence.
+Through our client services we help survivors and their loved ones.
+Through our prevention education programs we are working toward changing tomorrow to ensure a world free of sexual assault.

 Since 1972, MESA has and continues to be the only rape crisis center serving Boulder and Broomfield counties.
 Annually, MESA serves over 1,200 victims of sexual assault, and provides education to over 3,200 community members and students.
 MESA is a member of Rape, Abuse and Incest National Network (RAINN), the Colorado Organization of Victim’s Assistance (COVA), and the Colorado Coalition Against Sexual Assault (CCASA).

 Annually we have provided prevention education to 2500 middle/high school students and 704 non-student professional and non-student community participants.

 This Saturday, April 23rd join us for Early Packet Pick Up from 10:00 AM to 2:00 PM at Flatirons Subaru.
 Don’t miss out on the party!
 We will be there handing out race bibs, t-shirts and goody bags.
 Upstart Kombucha will be there with complimentary Kombucha and other goodies and treats will be provided by […]Read More